You say AI and I say I don’t know

 The tape had three songs on it.
 It was probably recorded somewhere around the time of John and Yoko’s Double Fantasy which is one side of a good album spread over two.
 It’s the one with Woman, (Just Like) Starting Over and Watching the Wheels.
 Pretty good if a little saccharine.
 It’s also the one with seven Yoko songs and John’s Dear Yoko.
 Not so good.
 The three songs on the tape didn’t make that cut.

-Of the three songs on the tape, Free As A Bird and Real Love were events.
+Of the three, Free As A Bird and Real Love were events.
 (I was a passenger in a colleague’s car on the way to work when Free As A Bird first played on the radio, and his illegal police speed gun detector beeped throughout.)
 Those songs came out in 1995 to boost The Beatles’ Anthology, their best documentary until Get Back last year.
 They were decent enough songs even if it was a little hard to see what they would have squeezed out on any Beatles album.
 The third song, Now and Then, wouldn’t have stood a chance.

 On the original tape, John’s voice and piano on Now and Then were too tightly bound together to let the other Beatles add their bits.
 It had to wait for MAL to prise apart what was already there.
 The AI has not added any synthetic flourishes that didn’t come from one or another Beatle.
 George’s 30-year-old guitar work is typically tidy, Ringo’s drum work is dead-on but it’s something of a vocal mismatch; a duet between one man not yet 40 and another just past 80.